Suk022/LLM-chat-api/README.md

 - **Token Counts:** Both prompt and response token counts are recorded, showing the system’s ability to track usage.
 - **Prompt Variety:** The log demonstrates the system’s versatility with a range of prompt types.

+## Deployment Note

+This project is hosted on Render's free tier.
+To conserve resources, Render puts the server to sleep after 15 minutes of inactivity.
+As a result, the **first request may take 30–60 seconds** while the server "spins up" (cold start).
+Subsequent requests will respond quickly.

+If you experience a delay, please wait a moment — the server is waking up.
+Thank you for your patience!